MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ### Create a resource group and virtual network.

+    **Note:** The bastion host will be used to connect securely to the virtual machine for testing the private endpoint.

 1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.

 2. From the Azure portal menu, select + **Create a resource** > **Networking** > **Virtual network,** or search for Virtual Network in the portal search box.